-As one of those ATGATT people, I wear them on even a short trip to the shops.
+As one of those ATGATT people, (All the Gear, All The Time) I wear them on even a short trip to the shops.
 (That may be because on my bike, I can usually find a long way to the shop).

 We all have different hand shapes too, and want a glove which fits well.
 There are often specific dimensions which make or break glove comfort level and it’s different for each of us.
 For me it seems my knuckle width and how far I can extend my thumb are what limits my choice – apparently through weird biology or whatever, my thumb often hits the end of the allowed thumb space in a glove before it’s fully extended, and since that can be my indicator light tool, I need it to reach.